Qrbaker/qrbaker.github.io/content/posts/beyond-words/index.md

 And we kept talking until nearly midnight, 4 hours of back and forth.

-His central question mirrored mine: by all likelihood, we are destined to lead medicore lives.
+His central question mirrored mine: by all likelihood, we are destined to lead mediocre lives.
 He was stating it as a fact.
 And he was afraid that he would become *okay with it.* I wish I could have given him some of the weird, beyond-words ideas that had been percolating in my head for months at this point, but I could only halfheartedly ramble on and on, trying to explain but failing.

 I want to communicate things that I have found to be deeply true, but the ideas and feelings and concepts I'm beginning to ponder are refusing to yield to language, because at some level they are too big.
 Rationality has failed me.
 It began its death in 2016, I think, and I buried it this June.
 I wouldn't say I've run to *ir*rationality (or at least, I've tricked myself into thinking I haven't)... rather, some sort of trans-rationality.
 I'm walking what Robert Persig calls "the high country of the mind", and I'm getting a headache because I haven't acclimated to it.